element-of-surprise/bufme/README.md

 ## Introduction

 Protocol buffers rock, but protoc should die in a fire.
-Buf CLI (http://buf.build)has come along to save the day, but it only works the way it wants to work.
+Buf CLI [buf.build](http://buf.build) has come along to save the day, but it only works the way it wants to work.

 That is fine, but I require the use of full import paths and I don't care about modules.
 I need it to compile across private repos.